 1. Tailor Your Resume to the Job:

-Carefully review the job description and requirements, and consider including a work history that directly relates to the position.
+Carefully review the job description and requirements, and tailor your resume to showcase relevant skills and qualifications to a prospective employer.
 Focus on roles that demonstrate your relevant skills, accomplishments, and industry knowledge.

 2. Consider the 10-15 Year Rule: